 "Companies aren’t looking to sponsor events, they're looking for marketing opportunities."

 The revenue opportunities in a partnership between your organization and their company isn’t limited to asking for a bigger sponsorship.
 We typically think in terms of corporate philanthropy and sponsoring your event, but these can be the smallest part of a company’s giving power.
 There’s also:

-- Cause marketing This isn't a charitable contribution, but a marketing program from the company that your organization is the highlight of and beneficiary of.
+- Cause marketing This isn’t a charitable contribution, but a marketing program from the company that your organization is the highlight of and beneficiary of.
 A good example is all the products you see with a pink ribbon.
-The nonprofit gains awareness and a percentage of sales.
-The company typically attracts new customers that want to support the cause.
+Your nonprofit gains awareness and a percentage of sales.
+The company typically attracts new customers that want to support your cause.

 - Matching gifts These are especially lucrative when you have a large number of advocates for your cause on a company’s payroll.

-- Non-cash gifts A company can provide needed expertise or products to further the mission of the nonprofit.
+- Non-cash gifts A company can provide needed expertise or products to further the mission of your nonprofit.